SalesConnection/Caction-Support/docs/Login.md

-## 👩‍💼 How to Login Using Mobile and Desktop?
+## 👩‍💼 How to Login Into Sales Connection Using Mobile and Desktop?

 **Navigate to the section by clicking it.**<br>